andrewtong0/RMA/README.md

 # RMA
 Reddit Moderation Assistant, a Discord bot that provides a plethora of moderation functionality through Discord's interface.

+## How and Why
+RMA is a Discord bot created in Python.
+With Reddit's new web design, moderation has become slow, clunky, and inconsistent.
+Additionally, our moderation teams communicate through Discord, and having our discussions in the same place as new post feeds creates a centralized location for moderation.

 ## Features:
 - **Live Feed:** All posts and comments are sent to Discord channels, Choose between a general channel that displays both posts and comments, individual post/comment channels, channels for only pings due to filters.
 - **Database Integration:** RMA stores all found comments and posts into a separate database.
 If a user deletes their post or comment, the content will still be stored and associated to the user for reference.